Architectural Studies

 asinha@mtholyoke.edu

-Assistant Professor of Architectural Studies, Smith College
+Professor of Art, Art, Smith College

 Member of the 5 College Architectural Studies Committee